 Managing Type 2 Diabetes

-Managing type 2 diabetes means balancing your medication with diet and activity.
+Managing type 2 diabetes means balancing your medicine with diet and activity.
 Managing your diabetes may also include checking your blood sugar.
 And, working with your health care provider to prevent complications.

-You may take pills (oral medications) or give yourself shots (insulin injections) for diabetes.
-Or, you may use both.
-Taking your medications or giving yourself insulin at the right times will help you control your blood sugar.
-Think about ways that will help you remember to take your medications the right way every day.
+You may take pills (oral medicine) or give yourself shots (insulin injections) for diabetes.
+Or you may use both.
+Taking your medicines or giving yourself insulin at the right times will help you control your blood sugar.
+Think about ways that will help you remember to take your medicines the right way every day.
 Ask your health care provider, nurse, or diabetes educator for ideas.

 Although you may only take pills for your diabetes, this may change.
 Over time, most people with type 2 diabetes also use insulin.